New York Society Library: Programs and collections

 Members pay an annual fee of $350 for a family, $335 for a couple, $270 for an individual to gain borrowing privileges and access to the upper floors, with two closed stacks, a members' lounge and exhibit hall.
 There's also a $100 e-membership which includes access to the digital collection and 10 building visits a year.
-Those fees and the library's endowment support a staff of 18 full-time and 26 part-time employees, supplemented by several volunteers and headed by director Carolyn Waters.
+Those fees and the library's endowment support a staff of 18 full-time and 10 part-time employees and headed by director Carolyn Waters.
 The library acquires an average of 4,000 new volumes every year and subscribes to approximately 100 periodicals.

 The collection also includes a children's library and 10,000 volumes in its special collections.
 Foremost among these latter are 290 books from the personal library kept by Puritan settler John Winthrop and his descendants.
 Another significant collection are the Italian-language books kept by Mozart's librettist Lorenzo Da Ponte, who spent his last years in New York.
 He started an Italian Library Society in 1827 under the New York Society's auspices, to supplement his courses at Columbia, the first college courses in that language in the United States.
 Those 600 volumes made up a large share of the library's 1838 catalog, and are today separately organized as the Da Ponte collection.